 Schemes involving cryptocurrencies often work as follows:

-- A scammer poses as an "investment advisor" or a "professional broker" and offers you to invest funds in some cryptocurrency to get a profit (as much as 2500% or more in a matter of days).
+- You see an ad on social media or other portals possibly with a local celebrity in the add.
+You sign up and you get a call.
+A scammer poses as an "investment advisor" or a "professional broker" and offers you to invest funds in some cryptocurrency to get a profit (as much as 2500% or more in a matter of days).

-- The scammer offers to guide you through the process of registration and verification on a crypto exchange (for example, Kriptomat due to its ease of use).
+- The scammer offers to guide you through the process of registration and verification on a crypto exchange and they instal on your computer a remote desktop software to guide, such as Anydesk or Teamviewer (for example, Kriptomat due to its ease of use).

 - The scammer asks you to send the cryptocurrency to some address with claims that they will make professional trades and return the funds once profits have been made.